-Gordon Webb is now in his sixth year on the Panther staff as head men's lacrosse coach in 2014.
+Gordon Webb is now in his seventh year on the Panther staff as head men's lacrosse coach in 2015.
 Webb came to PSU in 2008 as a Hall of Fame lacrosse coach who has enjoyed a lifetime of success at the college, high school and professional level.

 Webb has established the Panthers as a competitive team in Division III New England lacrosse.
-He guided the team to a 9-5 record in 2013, and he led the Panthers to a 10-6 mark in 2012, the sixth team in the program’s history to reach double figures in victories.
-He has led the Panthers to a combined 41-36 record in his five seasons with a berth in the 2009 ECAC New England post-season tournament.
+He has guided the team to three straight winning seasons, including records of 9-6 in 2014 and 9-5 in 2013.
+Webb also led the Panthers to a 10-6 mark in 2012, the sixth team in the program’s history to reach double figures in victories.
+He has led the Panthers to a combined 50-42 record in his six seasons with a berth in the 2009 ECAC New England post-season tournament.

 A former standout player at the University of Massachusetts Amherst under legendary coach Dick Garber, Webb has a lifetime of experience in the lacrosse world.
 He coached Boston State College/UMass Boston for 12 years from 1971-82, leading the team to six Colonial League championships and five runner-up finishes.
 He was an assistant with the Boston Blazers of the Major Indoor Lacrosse League from 1995-97.
 Webb also coached Nashua (N.H.)
 High School for five seasons from 1995-99, winning the 1995 Coach of the Year award and capturing the state title in 1998.
 He served as coach at Plymouth (N.H.)
 Regional High School in 2008.